JToo13/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays all users and their home directories, sorted by users a command that finds all empty files and directories in the current directory and all sub-directories acrostic
+ a script that displays all users and their home directories, sorted by users a command that finds all empty files and directories in the current directory and all sub-directories acrostic a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests